gosub-com/Zurfur/README.md

 types or for pointer conversions.

 The cast construct is determined at the parse level.
-Whenever a closing parenthisis `)` is found, if the next symbol is an identifier or an open parenthisis `(`, it's a cast.
+Whenever a closing parenthesis `)` is found, if the next symbol is an identifier or an open parenthesis `(`, it's a cast.
 Otherwise, it is not.
 For example, `(a)b`, `(a)(b)` are always casts regardless of what `a` or `b` is.
 `(a+b)c` is always an invalid cast.  `(a)*b` is never a cast.
-If you need to cast a dereferenced pointer, an extra parenthisis is required as in `(a)(*b)`.
+If you need to cast a dereferenced pointer, an extra parenthesis is required as in `(a)(^b)`.

+## Pointers

+`^` is used to dereference pointers and `.` is used to access a field or method of a struct through a pointer.  `->` is not needed because `.` works fine.  `*` was changed to `^` since the former is also a binary operator.

+Describe more here...

 ## Open Questions

+Should structs be immutable by default?
+I am not so sure.

 Do we want lower case to be private by default and upper case to be public similar to Golang?
 My personal preference is to have